Study in UK: Top Universities, Courses, Scholarships, Visa

 The average tuition fees for international students in UK for masters programmes range between £13000-£18,000.
 Some courses may cost more.
 However, here are some affordable master degrees in UK.

-Admission requirements in UK include academic requirements, English proficiency requirements and Documents requirements.
+Admission requirements in UK include academic requirements, English proficiency requirements and document requirements.
 These three things are mandatory for making an application to UK universities.

-To study in the UK for a Bachelor degree you must successfully complete your 12th standard with good grades.
-For a Master’s degree, you should complete a 4 year bachelor degree from any reputed university.
+To study in the UK for a Bachelor degree, you must successfully complete your 12th standard with good grades.
+For a Master’s degree, you should complete a 4-year bachelor’s degree from any reputed university.
 Some universities require professional qualifications for an MBA programme in UK.
-However, if you don’t meet the direct entry requirements you can study in UK for a Foundation and Pre-Masters programme.
+However, if you don’t meet the direct entry requirements, you can study in the UK for a Foundation and Pre-Masters programme.

 Proving English proficiency is a mandatory requirement for a UK student visa.
 The minimum IELTS score requirement to study in UK is an overall 6.0 for Bachelor and an overall 6.5 for Masters.

-When it comes to proving English language skills most of the students ask “Can I study in the UK without IELTS?”
+When it comes to proving English language skills, most of the students ask, “Can I study in the UK without IELTS?”
 The answer is no. You can’t apply for a UK student visa without IELTS.
-However, you can take some other professional English tests like Duolingo, PTE, OIETC etc. which can be the best alternative to the IELTS.
-Also, you can study in UK with a Medium of Instruction (MOI).
-Here are some popular UK universities where you can study without IELTS or any other English tests as they accept MOI.
+However, you can take some other professional English tests like Duolingo, PTE, OIETC, etc. which can be the best alternative to the IELTS.
+Also, you can study in the UK with a Medium of Instruction (MOI).
+Here are some popular UK universities where you can study without IELTS or any other English tests, as they accept MOI.

 • University of Hertfordshire